Icotinib

 Icotinib (trade name Conmana) is a highly selective, first generation epidermal growth factor receptor tyrosine kinase inhibitor (EGFR-TKI).
 Icotinib is approved for use in China as first-line monotherapy in patients with non-small-cell lung cancer with somatic EGFR mutations.

 Development

 Icotinib was first synthesized in 2002 by the company Betta Pharma.
 The US patent application for the preparation of icotinib and icotinib hydrochloride was filed on December 28, 2012, and granted on July 21, 2015.

 Mechanism of action

 Icotinib is a quinazoline derivative that competitively inhibits the ATP binding site of the EGFR receptor protein.
 EGFR drives malignant growth of cells when mutations occur within the tyrosine kinase domain of this protein.
 Such mutations cause unchecked cell proliferation, which inappropriately activates the anti-apoptotic Ras signaling pathway.
 By blocking the binding of ATP to EGFR, icotinib prevents activity of the signal transduction cascade that initiates mitosis.

+Structurally, it is a crown ether-fused macrocyclic analogue of erlotinib.

 Indications

 Icotinib is approved in China for the treatment of non-small cell lung cancer in patients with an EGFR mutation who have advanced or metastatic disease.